 - Headtorch – we may include some runs into the evening.

 - Race kit – if you are entering a race while you are with us, we’d suggest bringing your usual gear.
 Races are well-supported with refreshments provided every 10km or so.
-Road races will provide water and an electrolyte sport drink (Aquarius (Spanish brand) or supermarket own brand).
+Road races will provide water.
 Trail races will offer water and sport drink, plus bananas, orange and other seasonal fruits but we’d suggest carrying your own bars and fluids.

-We offer a laundry service for kit left in the designated baskets before 7pm each evening.
-Kit will usually be dry within 24 hours.
+We offer a laundry service for runners staying with us.
+Kit will be turned around within 24 hours.